 As every individual is expected to site and sign off on our terms and conditions it is necessary for all players (or parents on their behalf) to complete the registration process themeslves.
 Team managers can register their children or themselves as players but should direct all other players on their team to the registration page for the participant's and manager's own safety.

-Registrations are being accepted from 1st of September 2018 and we expect registrations to close on the 6th of October, as we have only limited fields and, based on the feedback from last season and the phenomenal growth we have experienced, we expect a lot of teams to register early!
+Registrations are being accepted from 1st of September 2021 and we expect registrations to close on the 5th of October for Rosalie Park, and the 7th of October for Tompkins Park.
+As we have only limited fields we expect a lot of teams to register early!
 You should do the same so that you don’t miss out!

 Team managers will be personally contacted close to start of the season via email which will outline a date, time and place where team jerseys may be collected .
 From past seasons this usually occurs a week before kick off.
 Your team manager will then be in touch and may arrange collection or decide to hand out jerseys at the first match, which ever option will best suit them.
 In the case of individuals, you will be contacted and informed as if you were a team manager so as to allow you to attend jersey collection day.